Mom's Touch: History

 Mom's Touch was established in 1997 in Seoul.
-After that, in order to restructure, CEO Chung Hyun-sik took over Mom's Touch in 2004 on condition that it took on a deficit and spun it off into Haemaro Food Service.
+After that, in order to restructure, CEO Chung Hyun-sik took over Mom's Touch in 2004 on condition that it took on a deficit and spun it off into Haimarrow Food Service.
 It did not make operating profit from 2004 to 2010.
 It recorded $2.6 billion (26 billion KRW) in operating profit in 2013 and made its first profit for the first time.
-On November 5, 2019, Haemaro Food Service, which runs Mom's Touch, was sold to private equity fund KL & Partners for 7.3 billion won.
+On November 5, 2019, Haimarrow Food Service, which runs Mom's Touch, was sold to private equity fund KL & Partners for 7.3 billion won.
 On January 1, 2018, Mom's Touch opened its first American store in Concord, California.
+In 2021, they changed the company name to Mom's Touch & Co.

+They changed their existing red logo to a yellow logo.
+They have operating stores in South Korea, Mongolia and Thailand, in April 2024 they were due to open the first store in Shibuya, Japan.

+As of August 2024, they no longer have any operation in the US after closing their City of Industry, CA location.

 Products

 Mom's Touch main products are fried chicken wings, chicken burgers, and hamburgers.
 The fried chicken wings come in a variety of flavors such as spicy, chili pepper, honey, garlic, onion cheese, and curry.
-The chicken burger types include white garlic, chicken thigh burger, chicken filet burger, ham and cheese, jalapeno chicken burger, Cajun mango burger, and spicy chicken burger.
-The hamburger types include bulgogi burger, spicy bulgogi burger, and Jr. Burger.
-Mom's Touch also does not use trans fat oils or monosodium glutamate in their products.
+The chicken burger types include white garlic, chicken thigh burger, chicken filet burger, ham and cheese, jalapeño chicken burger, Cajun mango burger, and a spicy chicken burger.
+The hamburger types include a bulgogi burger, spicy bulgogi burger, and Jr. Burger.

+Mom's Touch does not use trans fat oils or monosodium glutamate in their products.

 Sides available include french fries, Yakimandu, fried shrimp, salads, and chicken wraps.